 My Observations

-Another tamper from the well known coffee gear brand Motta, nevertheless this one has a mildly different shaped handle, maybe one to try if you haven’t got on with more standard handle shapes.
+Another tamper from the well known coffee gear brand Motta, but this one has a mildly different shaped deal with, maybe one to try if you haven’t got on with more standard deal with shapes.

-This is another great deal from Shop Coffee, as this is a basically well known brand, who produce some decent stuff, and this tamper is cheaper than some of the other non-branded (or branded with unknown brand names) tampers.
+This is another ideal deal from Shop Coffee, as this is a simply well known brand, who produce some decent stuff, and this tamper is cheaper than some of the other non-branded (or branded with unknown brand names) tampers.

 EDO Barista Tamper Baby Pink – 58mm